Comedy/ 4 Characters, 3 Men, 1 Woman or 2 Men, 2 Women/ Full Length, Two Acts

 About the Playwright: Michael spent a number of years as an on-air radio personality before his love of theatre was sparked after being dragged to an audition to act as moral support for a friend.

-A member of The Playwrights Guild of Canada and the Dramatists Guild of America, Michael lives in London, Ontario, Canada with Lynda Martens, his partner and fellow playwright.
+He is a member of The Playwrights Guild of Canada and the Dramatists Guild of America.

-7-10 Split was first performed at the Port Stanley Theatre Festival in Port Stanley, Ontario, Canada on July 7th, 2011.
+7-10 Split was first performed at the Port Stanley Theatre Festival in Port Stanley, Ontario, Canada in July, 2011.

 “This play will make you laugh till your sides split!” – ArtsNiagara.com